AvantSD/gsd-form/README.md

 The projectwas created using `create-react-library`, so it should have its] basic structure updated soon.
-Right now, all the lib content should reside inside `src/lib`, everything else can be used when developing or as examples.
+Right now, all the lib content should reside inside `src`, everything else can be used when developing or as examples.

 You can start the dev server running: